STRd6/sound-recorder/main.coffee.md

       microphone.connect(analyser)

+Create a video stream from the webcam for testing.

     createVideo = (stream) ->
       video = document.createElement("video")
       video.autoplay = true
       document.body.appendChild video
       video.src = window.URL.createObjectURL(stream)

+Create a canvas that covers the entire window so we can draw our wave forms.

     createCanvas = ->
       Canvas = require "pixie-canvas"